Taru8899/69069/README.md

 # 69069
-What is the cost of your action right now?
+SOS 69069 originates from verified Activity and Signatures.
 Whatever you do.
 SOS records.
 Whatever you do.
 Continue ...

+What is the cost of your action right now?

 69069 — it’s a Ledger of Presence with no Assets to hold and no Wallet to drain.
 Presence written Permanently into the block History, carried Forward by activity, and made Provable through its x2 Legacy Continuity System.
 An Identityless Record Field.
 0x7373DBC24Dcd785896E8Ac3d5372c6ced9B75a8A